This is the complete onboarding task flow for migrating mailboxes from one Microsoft 365 tenant to another Microsoft 365 tenant.

 - Click Apply User Migration Bundle License.

-If you have more questions about licensing, including redeeming coupons, requesting refunds, or changing categories, see MigrationWiz Licenses.
+If you have more questions about licensing, including redeeming coupons, or changing categories, see MigrationWiz Licenses.

 Purchase User Migration Bundle licenses.
 User Migration Bundle licenses allow multiple types of migrations to be performed with a single license.
 They also allow DeploymentPro to be used to configure Outlook email profiles.
 Refer to these articles for more information: